Perhaps because they were easier to control and kill, zombies

 The human zombism virus (HZV)

-As is the case with vampirism, humans infected with HZV mainly pass it from their saliva into the bloodstream of another through biting.
+As is the case with vampirism, humans infected with HZV mainly pass it from their saliva into the bloodstream of another through biting, spreading the zombie plague through populated areas like a computer virus through a corporate web conferencing system.

 Regarding the virus' evolutionary lineage, structural and genetic similarities between HVV and HZV suggest that both vampires and zombies share a common ancestor, which was likely more zombie-like than vampiric.